Natasha Alexenko, advocate for rape survivors, seen in 2016.

 Natasha Simone Alexenko was many things: a loving friend, a fierce advocate, and a courageous fighter.
 One thing she was not, however, was a victim, her friends and family said.

-In 1993, the Bay Shore resident was robbed and sexually assaulted in Manhattan on her apartment building roof.
+In 1993, she was robbed and sexually assaulted in Manhattan on her apartment building roof.
 After her rape kit sat untested in a New York City police department for 10 years, Alexenko made it her mission to help sexual assault survivors find justice and end rape kit backlogging.

 Alexenko died on Oct.
-31, 2024, at the age of 51, after battling ALS and MS for the past three years.
-As an organ donor, she was able to save the lives of three people and also donated her brain and spine to the National Health Institute and Columbia University.
+31 at the age of 51, after battling Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, and multiple sclerosis for the past three years.
+As an organ donor, she was able to save the lives of three people and also donated her brain and spine to the National Institutes of Health and Columbia University.

-Natasha Simone Alexenko was born in 1973, in West Islip, and raised in St. Catharines, Ontario, Canada.
-She returned to the States in 1993 to study film at the New York Institute of Technology, returning to Canada after the attack, and later coming back to New York in 2005.
+Natasha Simone Alexenko was born in 1973 in West Islip and raised in St. Catharines, Ontario.
+She returned to the United States in 1993 to study film at the New York Institute of Technology, returning to Canada after the attack, and later coming back to New York in 2005 before settling in Bay Shore.

-The DNA match was made because of an effort that began in 2000 by the Manhattan district attorney's office to analyze old rape kits, said Erin M. Duggan, chief spokeswoman of the Manhattan district attorney's office, Newsday reported in 2011.
+The DNA match was made because of an effort that began in 2000 by the Manhattan District Attorney's Office to analyze old rape kits, said Erin M. Duggan, then-chief spokeswoman for the D.A.'s office, Newsday reported in 2011.

 In 2008, according to a Newsday story, Rondon, then 45, was convicted of rape, sodomy and other charges.
 He becomes eligible for parole in 2057, Newsday reported.

-In 2011, Alexenko founded Natasha's Justice Project (NJP), a national nonprofit organization dedicated to eliminating the rape kit backlog across America with the help of former Long Island Maritime Museum colleague Mark Murray.
+In 2011, Alexenko, who had served as executive director of the Long Island Maritime Museum, quit that job and founded Natasha's Justice Project (NJP), a national nonprofit organization out of West Sayville that was dedicated to eliminating the rape kit backlog across America.
+She enlisted the help of museum volunteer Mark Murray.

 Thanks to several grants, including partnerships with the Joyful Heart Foundation, Alexenko traveled all over the world to raise awareness for sexual assault survivors and rape kit backlogging.